Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-08-03-python-code-golf.md

     return endValue
 ```

 Understanding this code is left for the reader, it's fairly simple and the goal of post is to learn about golfing techniques. `fromRomanNumeral` is 638 bytes in length, and `toRomanNumeral` is 561 bytes in length.
 Not very good.
 But this is only the initial starting code, and lots can be improved.
-First, we have all our test cases already, which means we know what the function arguments will be so there is no need for error checking the function inputs or values.
+First, we have all our test cases already, which means we know what the function arguments will be so there is no need for error checking the function inputs or values generated.

 ```
 def toRomanNumeral(input): # 364 Bytes